alahl1/HighlightProcessor/README.md

            -e AWS_DEFAULT_REGION=us-east-1 \
            highlight-processor

-This will run fetch.py and there should be a file saved in your S3 bucket now
+This will run fetch.py, process_one_video.py and mediaconvert_process.py and the following files should be saved in your S3 bucket:

-# Step 5: Process A Video From basketball_highlights.json
-Run the process_one_video script
-"python3 process_one_video.py"

 Optional - Confirm there is a video uploaded to s3://<your-bucket-name>/videos/first_video.mp4

-# Step 6: Use AWS MediaConvert to convert the file
-Run mediaconvert_process.py
-"python3 mediaconvert_process.py"

 Optional - Confirm there is a video uploaded to s3://<your-bucket-name>/processed_videos/